jolejarz/kinetic-ising-model-3d/README.md

 # License and Copyright

-All files in this repository are released under the [MIT License](https://mit-license.org) as per the included [license](https://github.com/jolejarz/kinetic-ising-model-3d/blob/main/LICENSE.txt) file.
+All files in this repository are released under the [2-Clause BSD License](https://opensource.org/license/bsd-2-clause) as per the included [license](https://github.com/jolejarz/kinetic-ising-model-3d/blob/main/LICENSE.txt) file.

 # References